anttisalonen/progbook/rst/bus2.rst

 * Declare the schedule entry class
 * Write the functionality to convert a text line to a schedule entry class
-* Read in a file and call use abovementioned functionality in a loop to generate an std::vector of schedule entries
+* Read in a file and call use above mentioned functionality in a loop to generate an std::vector of schedule entries

 Let's start with the first one.